grindytech/gafi/game/pallet-game/README.md

 ### Goals
 A pallet designed to make it possible for developers (both blockchain and non-blockchain developers) to integrate Web3 technologies to improve in-game finance in minutes at a cost equal to zero.
-The studio can publish NFTs and get the rewards from mining fees, upgrading fees, and might be from trading fees in Gafi Marketplace.
+The studio can publish NFTs and get the rewards from minting fees, upgrading fees, and might be from trading fees in Gafi Marketplace.

 ## Overview
 The pallet-game is where all the assets in the game are handled, where the game owner can set up the game, collection, and NFT rules.